- Publications and resources

 - About us

 Operators should be aware of the existence of other requirements that apply to the operation of all air services to, from and within Australia.

 Carrier’s Liability Insurance

 Applicants intending to carry passengers for reward or hire into, from or within Australian territory need to comply with the requirements of the Civil Aviation (Carrier's Liability) Act 1959.
 The Act requires carriers to hold insurance to ensure compensation will be paid in respect of death or personal injury suffered by passengers on aircraft.

-The Department of Infrastructure, Regional Development and Cities is responsible for a number of additional requirements related to international operations.
+The Department of Infrastructure, Transport, Regional Development and Communications is responsible for a number of additional requirements related to international operations.
 These include:

 - International Airlines Licence (IAL)

 - Transport Security Plan (TSP) - The Department of Home Affairs, Aviation and Maritime Security Division is the contact point for TSPs.
 Contact details are GuidanceCentre@homeaffairs.gov.au or 1300 791 581 (option 1) or for international callers +61 2 5127 8991.

 - Noise Standards – New Regulations apply to MCC3 with some aircraft types prohibited from operating to Sydney, Melbourne, Brisbane, Perth, Adelaide, Hobart, Canberra, Darwin, Cairns, Gold Coast, Newcastle (Williamtown), Essendon and Avalon airports.